 If you’re a sports fan, check out the schedule for the Miami Heat or the Marlins.
 Alternatively, enjoy a quiet evening at a rooftop lounge, soaking in the city lights.

-For those with five days in Miami, dedicate your last day to an outdoor adventure as there is so much natural beauty in our city!
+For those with five days in Miami, dedicate your last day to an outdoor adventure, as there is so much natural beauty in our city!

 Morning